-  If you are between the ages of 8 and 11 you can also join our Whizz Kids reading group that meets monthly at the Central Library.
+If you're between the ages of 8 and 11 you can also join our Whizz Kids reading group that meets monthly at the Central Library.

-Every school holiday there are events and activities for you to take part in.
-Most are free, but you’ll need to book as they’re really popular and places fill up quickly.
+We have a variety of events and activities for you to take part in.
+These include children's reading groups, Lego clubs and holiday craft sessions.
+Most are free, but you may need to book as they’re really popular and places fill up quickly.

 Each year we also run the Summer Reading Challenge throughout the summer holidays.
 With a different theme each year, activities, prizes and points to collect along the way, it’s great fun for readers of all ages.